Ray Dalio: Controversy

-A November 2023 New York Times investigative report raised questions about claims that Dalio and the fund had made about its investment philosophy and methodology.
-For example, the report indicated that the fund's investments are based largely on Ray Dalio's own picks, not by the sophisticated investment system that Dalio and the firm had touted; and that investment choices are driven by insider information, legally obtained, derived from Dalio's personal associations with prominent government actors.
-Dalio's lawyers threatened a multibillion-dollar lawsuit against the publisher MacMillan over what they allege is an inaccurate portrayal of the firm and Dalio.
+A November 2023 New York Times investigative report by journalist Rob Copeland raised questions about claims that Dalio and the fund had made about its investment philosophy and methodology.
+For example, the report indicated that the fund's investments are based largely on Dalio's own picks, not by the sophisticated investment system that Dalio and the firm had presented; and that investment choices are driven by insider information, legally obtained, derived from Dalio's personal associations with prominent government actors.

+In November 2023, Copeland also published The Fund: Ray Dalio, Bridgewater Associates, and the Unraveling of a Wall Street Legend, an unauthorized account drawn from hundreds of interviews with current and former Bridgewater employees, internal documents, and leaked emails.
+The book became an instant New York Times Best Seller and was named one of the 33 nonfiction books to read that fall by The New York Times.
+It argued that Dalio's celebrated "radical transparency" principles had fostered a culture of paranoia, surveillance, and backstabbing at Bridgewater.

+Dalio strongly rejected the book, calling it "fiction, created as fact" and a "sensational and inaccurate tabloid," and claimed Copeland had a personal vendetta stemming from a rejected job application to Bridgewater.
+Bridgewater independently described the book as a "false and misleading depiction of our past."
+Copeland responded that neither Dalio nor Bridgewater had raised any substantive factual critique of the book's claims.
+Despite earlier threats of a multibillion-dollar lawsuit against the publisher, no legal action was ultimately filed.

 Views

 Capitalism and inequality

 While Dalio has stated that capitalism is generally the best economic system, he has argued that it needs to be reformed.
 In July 2019, he again called for the refinement of capitalism and called wealth inequality a national emergency.
 In May 2020, he stressed the importance of reforming capitalism, not abandoning it.